nexushoratio/userscripts/lib/widget.md

 ## Exported properties (as of version 2)
 * version - Bumped per release.
-* w2uiCssInstall - Verifies w2ui is loaded and then installs the necessary CSS.
-(Experimental)
 * Widget - Base class for other rendering widgets.
 * Info - A widget that can be opened and closed on demand.